voody2506/UniLeo/README.md

 Now you can control component values within the Inspector.
 Congratulations!

+ > At this moment you can not control values from Inspector at Runtime

 ## Convert your GameObjects to Entity

 If you read the [Leo's documentation](https://github.com/Leopotam/ecs), you know that for successful work with Leo ECS, you should to create Startup ECS Monobehavior.
 To Automatically convert GameObjects to Entity add `ConvertScene()` method.